mzuenni/icpc-header/doc/validate.md

 #### Methods
 **`Command operator[](std::string_view command) const`**
-Searches for the `command` and returns it will all its parameters (until the next command starting with `--`).
+Searches for the `command` and returns it with all its parameters (until the next command starting with `--`).
-If the `command` does not exists the list of parameters will be empty.
+If the `command` does not exist the list of parameters will be empty.

 **`Command getRaw(std::string_view command) const`**
-Searches for the `command` and returns it will all following parameters.
+Searches for the `command` and returns it with all following parameters.
-If the `command` does not exists the list of parameters will be empty.
+If the `command` does not exist the list of parameters will be empty.

 **`Command getRaw() const`**
-Returns alls parameters.
+Returns all parameters.

 ## class Command
-Gets returned by the CommandParser and corresponds to an command in `argv`.
+Gets returned by the CommandParser and corresponds to a command in `argv`.
 #### Methods
 **`bool exists() const`**
 **`explicit operator bool() const`**